 YEARS 12 AND 13

 In the Sixth Form, all pupils take four subjects in Year 12; about a third continue with four subjects in Year 13, while the majority take three courses in Year 13.
-Currently 26 subjects are offered: Mathematics, Further Mathematics, Physics, Chemistry, Biology, English Literature, History, Geography, Religious Studies, Philosophy, Government and Politics, Economics, Art, History of Art, Music, Design Technology, Theatre Studies, Latin, Greek, Classical Civilisation, Ancient History, French, German, Spanish, Mandarin and Russian.
-We currently offer the Cambridge Pre-U qualification in English, French, German, Mandarin and Russian; and in Music, Art and Philosophy.
-We will introduce an A Level in Computer Science from 2017.
-All courses are taught in a linear fashion, with no public examinations taken in Year 12 (even in the 'legacy syllabuses' in those subjects which have not yet been reformed).
+Currently 27 subjects are offered: Mathematics, Further Mathematics, Physics, Chemistry, Biology, English Literature, History, Geography, Religious Studies, Philosophy, Government and Politics, Economics, Art, History of Art, Music, Design Technology, Computer Science, Theatre Studies, Latin, Greek, Classical Civilisation, Ancient History, French, German, Spanish, Mandarin and Russian.
+We currently offer the Cambridge Pre-U qualification in English, French, German, Mandarin and Russian; and in Music, Art, Theology (RS) and Philosophy.
+All courses are taught in a linear fashion, with no public examinations taken in Year 12 (even in the 'legacy syllabuses' in those few subjects which have not yet been reformed).
 All pupils in Year 12 follow a course in Critical Thinking and have the opportunity to do the Extended Project Qualification.
-Pupils in Year 13 have a weekly class for one term called Critical Independece.
+Pupils in Year 13 have a weekly class for one term called Critical Independence.
 There are also weekly sports afternoons.

 View our A Level Subject Choices booklet.

 In all year groups, a programme of personal, social and health education (PSHE) is delivered through tutorial sessions by the class tutor and by specific seminars and lectures given by professionals from outside the school.
 The current PSHE programme is available on request.
 In Year 10 (see above), there is an additional fortnightly timetabled lesson in PSHE.